cometkim/espub/README.md

 ## Usage & Configuration

-This is inspired by microbundle, but more daring to try to remove the configuration much as possible.
-I believe the `package.json` today is huge enough and already contains most of the configuration for common modules.
+nanobundle is heavily inspired by [microbundle], but more daring to try to remove the configuration much as possible.
+I believe the `package.json` today is complex enough and already contains most of the configuration for common module use cases.

-Most of the options depend on features already supported by esbuild.
+So attempting to turn users' attention back to the [Node's package spec](https://nodejs.org/api/packages.html) and some meaningful proposals like [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and [Import maps] which are already supported and highly recommended by Node.js, rather than some other custom tooling.

 ### Build targets

 **nanobundle expects you to write a Web-compatible package.
 If you use the Node.js API, you need to tell it explicitly.**

 When is build target set to Node.js:
-- If you use entry point with `.cjs` extension
+- If you use entry point with `.cjs` or `.node` extension
 - If you specify Node.js version in `package.json`

 Otherwise, it is assumed to be Web target.

 #### Node.js target

-If you specify the Node.js version via `engines` in your `package.json`, the build target is automatically set to that node version.
+If you specify the Node.js version via `engines` in your `package.json`, the default build target is automatically set to that node version.

 ```jsonc
 {